ukcs485gFall2022/final-project-client-curtawhelan/README.md

 <!--
 Describe the types of users your app is designed for and who will benefit from your app.
 -->
+Trek Track is designed for people who find themselves lacking the motivation to do even the most basic tasks.
+Whether they are depressed, looking for a change, or both.
+Trek Track can kickstart their journey right out of the box.
+Trek Track is not a fix-all for the users' problems, but it can help encourage them to seize the day and feel accomplished when they end the day and can see all the productive things they did.
+It is for those people who want to build long-lasting daily habits.
+That is why almost every task is assigned every day or every other day.
+Trek Track is not designed for those who want to lay out their calendar for the month.
+It is for those who want to work on focusing on what they can do today.
 <!--
 In addition, you can drop screenshots directly into your README file to add them to your README.
 Take these from your presentations.
 -->